david-reyes/AboutMe/README.md

 Previously in life, I was the lead MEMS technologist for a string of MEMS-based companies, mostly startups.
 MEMS is a field in mechanical engineering where structures are built using silicon that are smaller than the diameter of a human hair.
 I have five patents in my field and a couple of publications.
 It introduced me to the exciting world of startups, which is where I gravitate and where I thrive.

-## markdown syntax
-markdown uses "hash" characters to map to HTML headings.
-One hash is H1, two hashes is H2, and so on.
-### This is an H3 heading
-Some other text.
-Because.
-### This is important
-It is so important.
-So, very, important
-## Haiku
-Because life
-isn't always
-like a refrigerator
-in snow
-#### This is an H4 heading.
-# Major title
-List of features to add:
-* Blockchain social networking
-* dynamic concurrency
-* inverted conversion
-* internationalization modularity
-* flux capacitance